 When you first notice these symptoms, get the advice of a sewer line backup specialist.
 They can extend a camera device into your sewer to get a better idea of the cause of your problem.
 The sooner you act on these symptoms, the simpler and less expensive the fix.

-For answers to your questions about sewer line backup problems, contact Balkan Plumbing.
+For answers to your questions about sewer line backup problems, contact Balkan Sewer And Water Main.
 For over 60 years, we have been remediating sewer line backups caused by tree roots.
 We have the knowledge and experience to get your sewer working again quickly and efficiently.